Florida's coronavirus death toll rises by 180, including record 27 in Palm Beach County

 Florida's deaths have hit triple digits all within the past few weeks.

-In the state report Wednesday, 123 new deaths were listed but 2 were removed from the previous day's report, including in Broward, because it was determined not to be coronavirus related for a total increase of 120.
+In the state report Friday, 181 new deaths were listed but 1 was removed from the previous day's report because it was determined not to be coronavirus related for a total increase of 180.

+The state dashboard wasn't updated until Friday night because of an "issue that stems from the vendor that the department has partnered with to create and maintain the dashboard," a health department official told WPTV.

-Pinellas is in fourth place with 481, a rise of 12, and Hillsborough climbed by 8 to 386.
-Lee has 329, with a rise of 6.
+Pinellas is in fourth place with 481 deaths, a rise of 12, and Hillsborough climbed by 8 to 386.
+Lee has 329, with an increase of 6.

-In South Florida, there were 71 of the 180 deaths reported Friday for a total of 3,823 at 48.2 percent though the population only comprises 30 percent.
-For months the percentage has been above half.
+In South Florida, there were 71 of the 180 deaths reported for a total of 3,823 at 48.2 percent though the population only comprises 30 percent.

 Miami-Dade climbed to 1,809, which is 198 more in one week.
 Broward remained at 782 with a rise of 73 in one week.

-Palm Beach County's death count is higher than 20 states, including Kentucky at 760 with 8 more.
-Nevada is at 900, which is 8 ahead of Florida after gaining 10.
+Palm Beach County's death count is higher than 21 states, including Iowa at 915 with 4 more.
+Nevada is at 920, which is 1 ahead of Florida after gaining 10.

 The state on Friday identified 27 fatalities in Palm Beach County with 15 men (40, 54, 63, 65, 72, 72, 73, 79, 80, 82, 86, 91, 95, 95, 97) and 12 women (63, 66, 75, 82, 82, 82, 85, 88, 90, 92, 95, 100).
 St. Lucie's were 6 men (62, 68, 78, 79, 80, 100) and 6 women (72, 83, 87, 94, 95, 96).
 Martin reported 2 men (88, 92) and 2 women (94, 100).
 Indian River's death was a 70-year-old woman.
 Okeechobee added two men (60,63).